odkr/cgi-runas/README.md

    owned by root or the webserver and *not* world-writable?
 5. Is the executable run as `WWW_USER` and `WWW_GROUP`?
 6. Is the environment variable `PATH_TRANSLATED` set to a non-empty value?
-7. Is the UID of the PHP script's owner not 0 and greater than `MIN_UID`?
+7. Is the UID of the script's owner not 0 and greater than `MIN_UID`?
-8. Is the GID of the PHP script's owner not 0 and greater than `MIN_GID`?
+8. Is the GID of the script's owner not 0 and greater than `MIN_GID`?
-9. Do the UID and GID of the PHP reference a user and a group known to the system?
+9. Do the UID and GID of the script reference a user and a group known to the system?
-10. Can the executable drop all suplemantary groups, set its effective GID to the GID of the PHP script's owner, and its effective UID to the UID of the PHP script's owner?
+10. Can the executable drop all suplemantary groups, set its effective GID to the GID of the script's owner, and its effective UID to the UID of the script's owner?
 11. After doing that, does resetting its effective UID to 0 fail?
 12. Does the value of `PATH_TRANSLATED` end in '.php'?
-13. Is the PHP script located inside `BASE_DIR`?
+13. Is the script located inside `BASE_DIR`?
-14. Is the directory the PHP script is located in, and each of its ancestors, owned by root or the user the script should be run as and *not* world-writable?
+14. Is the directory the script is located in, and each of its ancestors, owned by root or the user the script should be run as and *not* world-writable?
 15. Can environment variables not listed in `SAFE_ENV_VARS` be unset?
 16. Can the environment variable `PATH` be set to the configuration value `PATH`?

 Unless all of the above conditions are met, *su-php* aborts.

-*su-php* does *not* clean up the environent just yet.

 ## Installation

 You use *su-php* at your own risk!
-And that risk is considerable!
+That risk is considerable!

 ----